Each point is plotted by its geographic coordinates.

 - On the Yandex DataLens home page, click Create chart.

 - Under Dataset, select a dataset for visualization.
-If you don't have a dataset, create one.
+If you do not have a dataset, create one.

 - Select the Map chart type.

 - Drag a dimension with the Geopoint type from the dataset to the layer type selection section.

 - Set the size of the points displayed on the point map.
 Drag a measure to the Point size section or click